-I was greatly moved by the lyrics that come right out of this passage in Philippians.
+I was greatly moved by the lyrics which come right out of today’s passage in Philippians.

 But as I was singing and worshiping two lines toward the end grabbed my heart with a holy fear.
 The lines were, “Oh, to know the power of your risen life and to know You in Your sufferings.”

 The thought occurred to me that this isn’t generic.
 I was saying to the Lord, “I want to know You in Your sufferings.”
 And that would most likely happen through suffering on my part.